Islandora/documentation/docs/installation/docker/converting.md

 ### 2 - Remove compose profiles (ISLE Site Template only)

+If you're converting from ISLE-DC you can skip this step.

-You now have two options to convert docker-compose.
+You have two options to convert docker-compose.
 Choose either 2.a or 2.b

 #### 2.a - Vanilla overwrite

-If you're only removing the compose profiles (i.e. you're migrating from and older version of ISLE Site Template) and you've made no changes to docker-compose.yml since you made your own copy of isle-site-template you can simply overwrite the docker-compose.yml with the latest version
+If you've made no changes to docker-compose.yml since you made your own copy of isle-site-template you can simply overwrite the docker-compose.yml with the latest version

 ```
 git checkout ist/main -- docker-compose.yml